 How much money do I need?
 We estimate that around 250 to 500 EUR/USD should be enough depending on your personal needs.
 You will need more if you want to buy statues or thangkas in Nepal.

 You can bring your money in cash and change it there or withdraw money with your credit card in Delhi or Kathmandu.
-Be aware that not all destinations on our route have an infrastructure, including ATMs.
+Be aware that not all destinations on our route have good ATM infrastructure.